opensearch-project/documentation-website/_migrations/migration-phases/replayer-activation-and-validation.md

 ---
 layout: default
-title: Replay activation and validation
+title: Replayer activation and validation
 nav_order: 100
 parent: Migration phases
 ---

-# Replay activation and validation
+# Replayer activation and validation

 This guide covers how to use the Replayer to replay captured traffic from a source cluster to a target cluster during the migration process.
 The Replayer allows users to verify that the target cluster can handle requests in the same way as the source cluster and catch up to real-time traffic for a smooth migration.